LeeDoor/game_webserver/docs/http_api.md

     ```

 * `400 bad_request`\
-    body data is wrong or login and password are invalid
+    Body data is wrong or login and password are invalid

     **error_name meanings**
     - **wrong_login_or_password**: login or password are invalid (watch description with criteria)
     - **body_data_error**: body data is incorrect (watch example above)

 * `409 conflict`\
-    there is already a user with given login
+    There is already a user with given login

     **error_name meanings**
     - **login_taken**: login already taken